GBN-DBP/ocrd-gbn/README.md

 German-Brazilian Newspapers (gbn)
 =================================

-In the scope of the [*dbp digital* project](https://dokumente.ufpr.br/en/dbpdigital.html), this project aims to provide an [OCR-D](https://ocr-d.de/) compliant toolset for [optical layout recognition/analysis](https://en.wikipedia.org/wiki/Document_layout_analysis) on images of historical german-language documents published in Brazil during the 19th and 20th centuries, focusing on periodical publications.
+This project aims at providing an [OCR-D](https://ocr-d.de/) compliant toolset for [optical layout recognition/analysis](https://en.wikipedia.org/wiki/Document_layout_analysis) on images of historical german-language documents published in Brazil during the 19th and 20th centuries, focusing on periodical publications.

 Table of contents
 =================